 Paul Hutchinson has kindly accepted to contribute to Stuck in Iceland.
-Paul is an Englishman living in Iceland and working in the fast growing Icelandic IT sector.
 Paul is not only a great writer and photographer but also an expert programmer and a legend in the gaming world.
 Here is tell us about a nice little hot spring he found.
 The hot spring he found is in the lovely Snæfellsnes peninsula.
 It is a fantastic area to explore.

 Finding the hot spring in Snæfellsnes peninsula